did-app/www/docs/spa/index.md

 ```

 The final line is not required, but can make for a nicer user experience.
-Replacing the location will remove the code from the browsers navigation bar.
+Replacing the location will remove the code from the browser's navigation bar.

 ### Fetch User Data

-#### Option 1.
-Using backend endpoint
+#### Option 1, using backend API endpoint

 **The CLIENT_SECRET for you application must not be used in your front end.**
 Send a request to your backend containg the code extracted in the previous section.